-ArcGIS Enterprise Builder is a simple installation and configuration wizard that sets up a base ArcGIS Enterprise deployment on a single machine.
-The Builder works in two parts:
+ArcGIS Enterprise Builder is an installation and configuration wizard that sets up a base ArcGIS Enterprise deployment on a single machine.
+ArcGIS Enterprise Builder works in two parts:

-- Launches a browser window to configure the software.
+- Next, it opens a browser window to configure the software.
 Once complete, you can access both your ArcGIS Enterprise portal and ArcGIS Server Manager.

 You can also use the ArcGIS Enterprise Builder command line utility to configure the software.

-This is useful if you're unable to use a browser to complete configuration, such as when using Ubuntu.
+This is useful if you're unable to use a browser to complete configuration, such as when using Ubuntu Server LTS.

 Limitations of ArcGIS Enterprise Builder

-- It creates a base deployment on a single machine only—it will not create a multimachine base deployment.
+- It creates a base deployment on a single machine only; it does not create a multimachine base deployment.

 - It standardizes the installation directories for all software components.
 You cannot customize the installation directory location on a per-component basis.

-If any of the these limitations apply to your configuration, consider using another tool to automate your deployment.
-For on-premises deployments, Esri recommends using Chef to automate installation and configuration.
-For cloud deployments, learn more about ArcGIS Enterprise on Amazon Web Services or Microsoft Azure.
-For all other deployments, follow tutorial steps in this section to get started.
+If any of these limitations apply to your configuration, consider using another tool to automate your deployment.
+For on-premises or cloud deployments, it is recommended that you use Chef scripts to automate installation and configuration.

 If you're deploying on Amazon Web Services (AWS) or Microsoft Azure, you can use tools provided by Esri, such as Cloud Builder or CloudFormation templates to deploy ArcGIS Enterprise.
 To learn more about these tools, see Deployment options on Amazon Web Services or ArcGIS on Microsoft Azure.